 EXPORT · PER-PAGE MARKDOWN

-One page, one click, one .md file.
-Useful for handoffs, drafts, or feeding a single page into another tool without exporting the whole space.
+One page, one click, one .md file with frontmatter on top and images your way.
+For handoffs, drafts, or feeding one page into another tool.
+On every plan.

 TL;DR. Open any page, hit Export → Markdown, get a